PRIYANSHI-eng/E-commerce-follow-along/README.md

 =======
 This milestone enhances the user experience by providing a profile page to view and manage their information.
 >>>>>>> 943119042a93f91878226e444f8fb56694117b29

+### 🏡 Address Form – Milestone 21
+📌 Overview
+This project implements a frontend Address Form that allows users to input their address details, including:

+Country
+City
+Address Line 1 & 2
+Zip Code
+Address Type
+🎯 Features
+✅ React-based address form
+✅ Uses state management to store input data
+✅ Navigates to the form when clicking "Add Address" in the profile page ✅ Submits the form data via API

+📥 Submission
+Code pushed to GitHub
+Repository is publicly accessible
+README updated with progress